aliyarahman/code_that_only_does_one_thing/README.md

 **launching a Flask app with a bare bones skeleton**: Launches an app that says 'Hello, world' in the browser, but has the full (yet bare) skeleton that larger apps will need.

+**making a widget using an iframe**: Shows the mechanics of widgetizing an existing Django app.

 **reading_a_csv**: Uses Python's csv package to open a .csv file and print out values in its first two columns for every row in that file

 **scraping a web page**: Shows a simple use of BeautifulSoup to scrape links from an article about women DJs.